Chris Green (railway manager): Heritage interlude

-Owing to an interest in the built heritage in 1995 Green became chief executive of English Heritage.
-He resigned from this post after 14 months having breached rules on the proper conduct of public business, described in an auditor's report as relatively minor matters and not amounting to fraud.
-He then became a director of consultants Gibb Rail and an advisor to the Transport Select Committee of the House of Commons.
+Owing to an interest in the built heritage, in 1995 Green became chief executive of English Heritage.
+He resigned from this post 14 months later in July 1996, after reportedly clashing with the organisation's chairman Jocelyn Stevens amid allegations of irregularities including inappropriate expenses claims and unauthorised spending.
+An investigation by the National Audit Office found clear failure in the proper conduct of public business, and a January 1998 report by the Public Accounts Committee made recommendations to improve the recruitment and training of accounting officers (the person in a public body who is responsible to Parliament for the money spent).

+Green then became a director of consultants Gibb Rail and an advisor to the Transport Select Committee of the House of Commons.
 In 1995 he was appointed a board member of Eurotunnel.

 Return to the mainline rail industry

-In 1999 Green was invited back into active rail industry management as chief executive of Virgin Rail Group on a five-year contract with a twofold mission – to deliver a markedly improved service on the existing network and ensure the £1.8bn worth of new Class 390 Pendolino, Class 220 Voyager and Class 221 Super Voyager trains would be delivered on time.
-He also served as non-executive chairman of Virgin Rail Group Holdings in 2004/05.
+In 1999, Green was invited back into active rail industry management as chief executive of Virgin Rail Group on a five-year contract with a twofold mission – to deliver a markedly improved service on the existing network and ensure the £1.8bn worth of new Class 390 Pendolino, Class 220 Voyager and Class 221 Super Voyager trains would be delivered on time.
+He also served as non-executive chairman of Virgin Rail Group Holdings in 2004–2005.

 From 2005 to 2010 he was a non-executive director of Network Rail.

 Green has also served as a non-executive director of Connex Rail; chairman of The Railway Forum, 2005–2006; an advisory board member of Cranfield University; and a trustee of the Royal Liverpool Philharmonic Orchestra.

 Since 2012 he has been a Vice President of the advocacy group Railfuture, having been appointed at the same time as his peer Adrian Shooter.

+On 25 February 2025, a Class 465 Networker unit, which had been repainted into a heritage Network SouthEast livery, was named after Chris Green at a naming ceremony at London Charing Cross.

 Books

-He has co-authored two books; one about Network SouthEast and one about InterCity.
+He has co-authored two books; one about Network SouthEast and the other about InterCity.